-Game background design involves creating the visual environments and settings in which a game’s action takes place.
-Have you ever paused a game just so you can take a moment to appreciate the beauty of its landscapes and take in the sights?
+Game background design involves creating the visual environments and settings where a game’s action occurs.
+Have you ever paused a game so that you can take a moment to appreciate the beauty of its landscapes and take in the sights?
 If yes, then you know the value of a good game background design.

 The game background design is often part of Game Environment Design.
 However, for simpler games, especially 2D ones, the game background can make up the entire game environment.

 Environments are the most common type of background in games.
-However, In some games non-environmental elements such as particles, patterns, gradients, flat color, or lightning act as the game’s background.
+However, in some games, non-environmental elements such as particles, patterns, gradients, flat colors, or lightning act as the game’s background.

 Game Background Design With Skybox

-As the name suggests, Skybox is a technique for creating skies for games background.
-While some games (especially older ones) use flat drawings with some filter as the sky, using Skybox efficiently makes the player believe there is a vast sky over the heads, kilometers away.
+As the name suggests, Skybox is a technique for creating skies for games’ backgrounds.
+While some games (especially older ones) use flat drawings with some filters, such as the sky, using Skybox efficiently makes the player believe there is a vast sky over their heads, kilometers away.

-While it’s mostly used to create skies, you may use Skybox to add depth to a deep chasm, create oceans, or the illusion of outer space.
-A Skybox can make up the entire background of a game, or only parts of it.
+While it’s mainly used to create skies, you may use Skybox to add depth to a deep chasm, create oceans, or the illusion of outer space.
+A Skybox can make up the entire background of a game or only parts of it.

-It is called a box because Skybox is in fact a cuboid shape object that encloses the game level.
-The image of the sky, distant mountains, and other unreachable objects are projected on the inner surfaces of the cube.
+It is called a box because Skybox is, in fact, a cuboid-shaped object that encloses the game level.
+The image of the sky, distant mountains, and other unreachable objects is projected on the inner surfaces of the cube.

-The player is placed exactly at the middle of this box, and the Skybox moves with the player in the same direction, so it appears infinitely far.
+The player is placed precisely in the middle of this box, and the Skybox moves with the player in the same direction, so it appears infinitely far.
 Because no matter how much you run, it still feels far away.

-Rendering huge 3D skyscapes take a heavy load on the computer.
-However by using Skybox you can create the same feeling for the viewers, with a fraction of that computational load.
-Even with fully animated Skyboxes, it’s still a lot more efficient to use them to create beautiful, immersive backgrounds.
+Rendering huge 3D skyscapes takes a heavy load on the computer.
+However, using Skybox can create the same feeling for viewers with a fraction of that computational load.
+Even with fully animated Skyboxes, creating beautiful, immersive backgrounds is still a lot more efficient.

 Game Background Design With Patterns

 Repeatable patterns are commonly used as game backgrounds.
-This pattern can consist of simple graphics, abstract images, or even a silhouette of the game’s objects.
+These patterns can consist of simple graphics, abstract images, or even silhouettes of the game’s objects.
 In some cases, the pattern is slowly moving.
-Take Angry Birds 2 for example, here they have used a pattern as background for the game’s UI.
+Take Angry Birds 2, for example.
+Here, they have used a pattern as a background for the game’s UI.

 To design these patterns, you should tap into the core atmosphere of your game.
 Use the shape of the objects that are iconic or hold special meaning in your game world.
 Surprisingly enough, Rovio Entertainment has used the image of angry birds as a pattern background for their game!